Optional Practical Training (OPT) STEM Extensions

 - Report any employer non-compliance to the Department of Homeland Security (DHS).
 If you believe that your employer is not complying with the terms and conditions of the 24-month STEM OPT regulations or the Form I-983 Training Plan, contact the Student and Exchange Visitor Program at [email protected] or the Department of Homeland Security.

 - Submit the 6-Month Report.
-Students on the 24-Month OPT-STEM extension must also submit a report to the school every six months.
+Students on the 24-month OPT-STEM extension must also submit a report to the school every six months.
 When the school receives the report, it will notify SEVIS that the student has complied with this reporting requirement.
-Note: If students do not submit the required six-month report, their SEVIS record is supposed to automatically terminate.
-Therefore, it is imperative that you not only maintain employment, but that you report it to GEO and submit the required six-month report in a timely fashion.
+Note: If students do not submit the required 6-month report, their SEVIS record is supposed to automatically terminate.
+Therefore, it is imperative that you not only maintain employment, but that you report it to GEO and submit the required 6-month report in a timely fashion.

 Employer’s Responsibilities Under the 24-Month OPT-STEM Extension

 - The employer must be registered in E-Verify and give its E-Verify number to the USCIS on the Form I-765.

 - The employer must assist with the completion of, and sign off on, Form I-983 “Training

 Plan for STEM OPT Students.”
 By signing this form, the employer is attesting to the

 - They have sufficient resources and personnel available, and are prepared to provide the training outlined in the Form I-983.
 Note: DHS may conduct a site visit of any employer to ensure that the employer is able to meet the goals and objectives of the training program set forth in the Form I-983.

 - The STEM OPT student will not replace any full-time, part-time, temporary or permanent U.S. workers, and the employment terms and conditions (including pay, hours, duties and benefits) are consistent with those offered to U.S. workers in similar situations.